ezzini/SQAM/README.md

 ## Limitations

-The SQL Query Comparator package has several limitations:
+The SQAM package has several limitations:

 - The package only compares queries based on their syntax and structure, not their semantics.
 In other words, the package cannot determine whether two queries produce the same result set, only whether they have similar syntax and structure.
 - The regular expressions used to split the queries into parts and subitems may not work correctly for all queries.
 In particular, complex or nested queries may not be split correctly.